War of words after Taiwan election highlights the intractable divide over the island's fate

 Taiwan said that statement “is completely inconsistent with international understanding and the current cross-strait situation.
 It goes against the expectation of global democratic communities and goes against the will of the people of Taiwan to uphold democratic values.
 Such cliches are not worth refuting.”

-The U.S., in a statement attributed to Secretary of State Antony Blinken, congratulated Lai on his victory and said it looks forward to working with all of Taiwan’s leaders “to advance our shared interests and values.”
+U.S. Secretary of State Antony Blinken congratulated Lai on his victory, and saying Washington looks forward to working with all of Taiwan’s leaders “to advance our shared interests and values.”
 It congratulated the people of Taiwan for demonstrating the strength of their democracy, a nod to the Biden administration’s efforts to find common ground with other democracies in the face of China’s rise.

 China’s Foreign Ministry said the U.S. statement “sends a gravely wrong signal to the ‘Taiwan independence’ separatist forces” and goes against a U.S. commitment to maintaining only unofficial ties with Taiwan.

-Note: A previous version of this story was corrected to show that the U.S. delegation arrived in Taipei on Sunday, not that it would arrive on Monday.